-- a) Council has an integrated approach to planning, monitoring and performance reporting. - b) Council financial plan addresses the Community Vision by funding the aspirations of the Council Plan.
+a) Council has an integrated approach to planning, monitoring and performance reporting.

+b) Council financial plan addresses the Community Vision by funding the aspirations of the Council Plan.
 The Council Plan aspirations and actions are formulated in the context of the Community Vision.

-This financial plan takes into consideration that it is the first Plan of its type and the Community Vision and Council Plan (and Municipal Health and Wellbeing Plan) are not yet finalised.
-This means the Financial Plan will be reviewed and amended early in 2022. - c) The Financial Plan statements articulate the 10-year financial resources necessary to implement the goals and aspirations of the Council Plan to achieve the Community Vision where possible taking into consideration preliminary findings of the Draft 2021-2025 Plan and Draft 2041 Community Vision. - d) Council's strategic planning principles identify and address the risks to effective implementation of the Financial Plan.
-The financial risks are included at section 3.2.2 below. - e) The Financial Plan provides for the strategic planning principles of progress monitoring and reviews to identify and adapt to changing circumstances.
+c) The Financial Plan statements articulate the 10-year financial resources necessary to implement the goals and aspirations of the Council Plan to achieve the Community Vision where possible taking into consideration preliminary findings of the 2021-2025 Plan and 2041 Community Vision.

+d) Council's strategic planning principles identify and address the risks to effective implementation of the Financial Plan.
+The financial risks are included at section 3.2.2 below.

+e) The Financial Plan provides for the strategic planning principles of progress monitoring and reviews to identify and adapt to changing circumstances.